ChiCubed/InformaticsNotes/chapter4.md

 ### Summary

 A binary indexed tree is used to calculate the result of the application of some associative operator (e.g. addition) across a range in an array, similar to a range tree.
 (It is designed to make the prefix sum easy to calculate, so it may be described as a blend between a range tree and a prefix sum data structure.)
-It only requires less than half the space, however, and is easier/quicker to implement.
+It only requires less than half the space of a range tree, however, and is easier/quicker to implement.

 ### Complexity